 However, analyzing the overlaps of both types of Reviews together in terms of the commonly shared and required general resources only (i.e. the sum of volunteers unpaid time, outside consultants and other procurement dependent resources—variable expenses—and—fixed expenses—generated by the overall timeline, staff time, face-to-face meetings, etc.), does not help to find a sustainable solution to the present apparent overload of reviews.

 There should be a clear separation of timeline adjustment strategies for each, Specific and Organizational reviews separately.
 Staggering could happen within each type of reviews, but the assumption that both types of Reviews need the same type of resources is incorrect.
-As important as timelines, the size and composition of the respective teams (Organizational WPTs and Specific RTs) should be discussed and adapted according to their differentiated purposes and objectives as well.
+As important as timelines, the size and composition of the respective teams (Organizational Working Party Teams (WPTs) and Specific Review Teams (RTs)) should be discussed and adapted according to their differentiated purposes and objectives as well.
 We recognize that the Options Paper has identified this as a subsequent conversation for another time, but our concern is that without due consideration now, all we will achieve is a quick fix rather than a more sustainable solution to the systemic issues.

-Notwithstanding, the Council provides the following responses to the principles suggested in the Options paper only as they apply to Specific Reviews.
+Notwithstanding, the Council provides the following responses to the principles suggested in the Options Paper only as they apply to Specific Reviews.

 The GNSO Council supports the following Principles: